adarshIdexcel/jira-worklog-reporter/README.md

 - Pagination is handled automatically for large result sets
 - All times are displayed in both human-readable format (e.g., "3h 30m") and decimal hours

-## 🤝 Support

-For issues or questions, please refer to the Jira API documentation or check the error messages in the console output.